-In order to attract new prospects, try and introduce an intro offer such as a free trial session or session package, or a welcome package including merchandise and other goodies.
+To attract new prospects, try and introduce an intro offer such as a free trial session or session package, or a welcome package including merchandise and other goodies.

 Attracting new clients by offering them something special on their introduction to your services is a great way to develop a strong positive impression, loyalty, and investment.

 While this is a great strategy in winning new prospects, try not to overdo it with the freebies.
 If you give away too much value for free, the value will erode, and people will see your services as inferior or disposable.

 Too many freebies also disincentivize people from committing and adhering to your plans and programs.
 Since they have nothing to lose, it’s easy to flake.